 Faculty of Science and University intranet

-In addition to the information below you may find the Faculty of Science Current Staff site very useful.
-It will require your unikey and login.
-All other information about the University can be found on the University's Intranet which requires your unikey and login.
+In addition to the information below you may find the following sites very useful, it will require your unikey and login.
 The University has many services that can help you so please take the time to browse these sites.